casper-network/ceps/text/0019-fork-spam.md

 [motivation]: #motivation

 This CEP addresses a potential security threat.
 The threat is a *Denial of Service* (DOS) attack.
 An equivocating node could spam the network with many faulty votes.
-These would result in the node producing potentially very large blocks in the current implementation.
-These large blocks could stop the network from processing nodes.
+These would result in the node producing block with a large number of dependencies in the current implementation.
+These blocks with spam dependencies could stop the network from processing nodes.

 ## Guide-level explanation